lizcory/lcsite/content/design.md

 ### COVIC
 Since October 2020, I've tagged and archived hundreds of visualizations for Northeastern's [COVID-19 Online Visualization Collection (COVIC)](https://medium.com/the-visual-agency/the-boston-view-visualizing-complex-data-covid-19-more-745d930d1d0).
 The collection, which now contains over 10,000 figures, is designed as a research tool, allowing users to filter charts and illustrations by type, interactive elements, and intended message.

+### R Programming
+Over the past year, I've coded over a dozen research- and design- related projects in [R](https://www.r-project.org/).
+I really enjoy tinkering with new packages and sharing what I learn with labmates and classmates.
+For anyone interested in getting started with R, I've compiled this list of free online courses: [Free R Programming and Statistics Courses](https://docs.google.com/document/d/1dcrgLhyRCJFPEuQwBQihwS3V4AVcZH41VTA8Ua5h3LI/edit?usp=sharing).